idio-lang/DIPS/source/idio-design/idio-look.rst

-Here, for the duration of this lexical block, ie. whatever effect we create should be unwound at the end of the block, I am creating a *new* PATH variable which should be used by anyone looking up the ``PATH`` environment variable if, say, they want to find an executable.
+Here, for the duration of this lexical block, ie. whatever effect we create should be unwound at the end of the block, I am creating a *new* ``PATH`` variable which should be used by anyone looking up the :envvar:`PATH` environment variable if, say, they want to find an executable.

 After this lexical block people can find the old value.